-‘Tis the season, and this recipe for Bacon-Wrapped Stuffed Dates with Almonds is a perfect way to kick off your holiday gathering.
-Think about it; sweet dates, stuffed with creamy cream cheese and crunchy almonds all wrapped up like a present with crispy smokey bacon.
+Easy Bacon-Wrapped Stuffed Dates with Almonds are a perfect appetizer to kick off a Super Bowl party or a holiday gathering.
+Think about it; sweet dates, stuffed with creamy cream cheese and crunchy almonds all wrapped up like a present with crispy smoky bacon.
 What’s not to love?

 Let’s get real, just the idea of bacon-wrapped dates should send you into sensory overload.
 And, then I have upped the ante by stuffing the dates with cream cheese and almonds first!
 Let’s just say these Bacon-Wrapped Stuffed Dates with Almonds are over the top delicious and I can promise you they will be a party favorite!

 Can you make Bacon-Wrapped Dates with Almonds ahead?

 Another great thing about these Bacon-Wrapped Stuffed Dates with Almonds is they can be made ahead.
 You can stuff them and wrap with bacon up to 2 days ahead of time.
 Then, on the big day, just pop in the oven right before you want to serve them.
 They are tasty served warm or at room temperature.

 Dates are loaded with potassium and while I won’t try to convince you these luscious appetizers are healthy, a serving of dates has 50% more potassium than a serving of bananas.

 If you like this recipe, you might also like these yummy appetizer recipes: Crispy Cheesy Southern Cheese Crackers, Easy Artichoke Stuffed Mushrooms, and Baked Bacon Ranch Jalapeno Poppers.
 Want more appetizer recipes, click here!